Hiking Parc John H. Molson - panoramic view

 Yes

-Yes, John H. Molson Park is rated as Easy difficulty, making it ideal for beginners and families.
-The 4 km trail with 100 m elevation gain and 1h30 duration is accessible for most fitness levels.
+Yes, John H. Molson Park is ideal for beginners and families.
+The main Boucle loop is 1.4 km (16-30 minutes), and longer trail options of 4 km with 100 m elevation gain are also available.
+All trails are easy-rated, well-maintained, and clearly marked.

 Didn't find your answer?